-Project Development Director/WebmasterI have been passionate about sharks and the ocean since I was a small child.
+I have been passionate about sharks and the ocean since I was a small child.
 I always knew I would grow up to be a marine biologist, and in 2011 I traveled to Fiji for a Shark Behavior and Conservation field course.
 There I was able to study and interact with bull sharks and reef sharks in the wild, further solidifying my desire to participate in ocean research.
 In 2012 I graduated from North Carolina State University with a B.S. in Zoology.
 I moved to Guam in 2014 after accepting an Aquarist position at Underwater World Guam.
-Since moving to Guam, I have been able to meet with biologists from all over the globe while advancing my skills in scuba diving and my knowledge of marine biology.
+There I was able to meet with biologists from all over the globe while advancing my skills in scuba diving and my knowledge of marine biology.
+I now live in Southern California outside of LA, working at the Aquarium of the Pacific as well as at the Moore Institute for Plastic Pollution Research.
 In my free time I am an amateur photographer, hiker, diver and avid reader.

 Maria Kottermair is a certified Geographic Information Systems (GIS) Professional and has applied that expertise on Guam for over a decade.
 She holds a B.S. in Cartography from the Munich University of Applied Sciences and a M.S. in Environmental Science from the University of Guam.

 Lately, Maria has combined her love for GIS and islands by expanding scope to other locales in Micronesia, notably the Outer Islands of Yap.
 Though Maria loves the ocean and all its creatures, mantas have always fascinated her especially.
 It was through assisting with Founder Julie Hartup’s graduate field work that a strong partnership was formed.
 Building on their shared passions and strong mutual commitment to the conservation of our local environments, Maria joins Julie and Micronesian Conservation Coalition as their GIS Specialist.